 Got a killer idea that you think will single-handedly save your industry?
 Incredible!
 But one of the first steps you need to take when it comes to marketing that idea is coming up with a great brand name that gets the essence of what you do across to potential customers.

 However, it’s not as simple as coming up with a pithy word and slapping it across all of your branding.
 Effective brand names are distinctive and memorable, but that also means they’re not as easy to come up with as you might think.

-What makes a great brand name?
+Qualities of a great brand name

-A printing company called FastPrinting will never become a brand name - and it will never be able to diversify into website development or marketing.
+Coming up with a brand name which is too descriptive will also limit your potential to expand or develop.
+A printing company called FastPrinting, for example, will never become a brand name - and it will never be able to diversify into website development or marketing.